WPHT

-WPHT (1210 AM) is a commercial radio station in Philadelphia, Pennsylvania.
+WPHT (1210 kHz) is a commercial AM radio station in Philadelphia, Pennsylvania.
 The station broadcasts a talk radio format and is owned by Audacy, Inc. Its studios are in Audacy's corporate headquarters on Market Street in Center City, and its transmitter and broadcast tower are on North Church Street in Moorestown, New Jersey.

 WPHT is a Class A clear channel station broadcasting at 50,000 watts non-directional, the maximum for commercial AM stations.
 It is one of two clear-channel stations in Philadelphia, the other being sister station KYW.
 Its signal covers the Philadelphia metropolitan area and much of the Lehigh Valley region of eastern Pennsylvania and parts of New Jersey, Delaware, and Maryland.
 At night, it can be received in much of the Eastern United States and Eastern Canada with a good radio.
 Programming is also available to listeners on the HD3 digital subchannel of sister station 98.1 WOGL.

 Programming

 Talk

 WPHT programming is mostly conservative talk.
-Weekdays, local hosts discuss a mix of national issues and news in the Delaware Valley.
+Weekdays, local hosts discuss a mix of national issues and news in the Philadelphia metropolitan area.
 Weeknights, nationally syndicated programs are heard, including The Mark Levin Show and Coast to Coast AM with George Noory.

 On weekends, shows focus on money, health, law and real estate, some of which are paid brokered programming.
 Mike Opelka, Jimmy Failla, Walter Sterling and Matt Rooney host talk shows on weekend evenings.
 Sunday middays feature the long-running Sounds of Sinatra with Sid Mark.
-Some hours begin with an update from CBS News Radio.
-Weather is supplied by Channel 6 WPVI-TV.
+Some hours begin with an update from ABC News Radio.
+Weather is supplied by WPVI-TV.